Osagie Ize-Iyamu: Early life and family

 Osagie Ize-Iyamu was born in Benin City to Chief Robert Osayande Ize-Iyamu and Mrs. Magdalene Naghado Ize- Iyamu (née Obasohan).
 His father was a revered high chief of the Oba of Benin, ranking second in command until his demise as the Esogban of Benin.
-His mother was a trained teacher who later transitioned into trader.
+His mother was a trained teacher who became a trader.

 A most significant aspect of the history of the Ize-Iyamu family is that it holds the record of building and owning the first storey building "Egedege N'Okaro" in the whole of the Mid-Western Region, Nigeria which is the present day Edo and Delta States.
-It was built in 1906 by Osagie's great grandfather Late Chief Iyamu, the Inneh of Benin Kingdom.
+It was built in 1906 by Osagie's great grandfather, the late Chief Iyamu, Inneh of Benin Kingdom.

 Education

 Ize-Iyamu attended St. Joseph Primary School and Ebenezer Nursery and Primary School in Benin City.
 He had his Secondary education at Edo College and passed out with grade I in his West African Examination Council (WAEC) examinations.

-He attended the University of Benin where he graduated with an LL.B (Hons) and proceeded to the Nigerian Law School where he was awarded the Bachelor of Law (BL) qualification and called to the Nigerian Bar in 1987.
+Iyamu attended the University of Benin where he graduated with an LL.B (Hons) and proceeded to the Nigerian Law School where he was awarded the Bachelor of Law (BL) qualification and called to the Nigerian Bar in 1987.

 He is an honorary doctorate degree holder of the Benson Idahosa University, Benin City.
-On July 1, 2019, he was recognized for his contribution to the development of Nigeria's democratic process and rule of law when he received the Life Time Achievers Award by the Nigerian Bar Association, Benin (Lion) Branch.
+On July 1, 2019, he was recognized for his contribution to the development of Nigeria's democratic process and rule of law, receiving the Lifetime Achievers Award from the Nigerian Bar Association, Benin (Lion) Branch.

 Personal life

-Osagie Ize-Iyamu is married to Pastor (Dr) Idia Ize-Iyamu, a Consultant Orthodontist with the University of Benin Teaching Hospital and a Professor in the University of Benin.
+Osagie Ize-Iyamu is married to (Dr.) Idia Ize-Iyamu, a consultant orthodontist with the University of Benin Teaching Hospital and a professor at the University of Benin.
 They have four children.

+2024 Governorship Race

+On 17 February 2024, Iyamu withdrew from the governorship race 24 hours before primary election.